makersacademy/components/README.md

 - **Compounds** are intermediate modules.
 These are collections of atoms in abstract, but often useful, combinations.
 For example, the [Call to Action Block](components/components/compounds/cta-block.html).
 Multiple compounds can be combined to create Molecules.
 - **Molecules** are high-level modules.
 These are collections of compounds in a template format, and are designed to be placed straight in to pages.
 They are generally full-pagewidth, and are designed to maintain a vertical (downwards) flow.
 You should use molecules to build new pages.
 There are few molecules by design: this keeps styling consistent and on-brand.

+#### Some rules
+- Molecules can have fixed heights, all other patterns cannot.
+- Layout (such as height and alignment) is set by the 'parent' module.
+For example, the CTA atom is laid out by the CTA block compound.
+The CTA block compound's layout out by containing molecules, such as the Three-up block.

 ### What's the HTML like?

 Semantic HTML is used where appropriate.
 For example, `<section>` is used to delineate content within a container. `<div>` is used too, when content is more general-purpose.
 The real focus has been on creating a descriptive **class structure**.